bonigarcia/webdrivermanager/README.md

 Advanced
 --------

-Internal configuration parameters for WebDriverManager are set in the ``wdm.properties`` file:
+Configuration parameters for WebDriverManager are set in the ``wdm.properties`` file:

 	targetPath=~/.m2/repository/webdriver
 	override=false